NICHD-BSPC/r-setup/README.md

 due to a known bug in Slurm, but Biowulf is not intending on updating any time soon.
 The fix is `Ctrl-L` either in the Rmd buffer or in the terminal buffer.

+Remember that the terminal is a vim window, so to enter commands you need to be in insert mode.

 ## Folding